Columbus County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage, or medical records.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any documentation that challenges the accuracy of the breath/blood test or the legality of the traffic stop.

 • Whether the officer had reasonable suspicion to stop you.